AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 FYI:

-Travel time to work in Arkansas was an average of only 22 minutes in 2021, the 14th-shortest commute in the nation.
-If you have a short commute, or you’re part of the 10 percent of Arkansas residents who work from home, consider pay-per-mile insurance.3
+Travel time to work in Arkansas was an average of less than 23 minutes in 2022.If you have a short commute, or you’re part of the 9 percent of Arkansas residents who work from home, consider pay-per-mile insurance.3

 The Cost of Speeding Tickets in Arkansas

-If you speed less than 15 mph over the limit in Arkansas, you might receive three to four points on your driving record, but the violation isn’t a serious one and will not result in a fine or imprisonment.
+If you speed less than 15 mph over the limit in Arkansas, you might receive three points on your driving record, but the violation isn’t a serious one and will not result in a fine or imprisonment.
 The financial impact will only be to your insurance premium.

 WARNING: